Sansho the BailiffMarch 31, 1954

 Follows a woman's fight and survival amid the vicissitudes of life and the cruelty of the society.

 A home, a motorcar, servants, the latest fashions: the most eligible and most finicky bachelor in Paris offers them all to Gigi.
 But she, who's gone from girlish gawkishness to cultured glamour before our eyes, yearns for that wonderful something money can't buy.

 Lola MontèsDecember 23, 1955

-The film tells the tragical story of the life of Lola Montes who was a great adventurer and stopped being the attraction of her circus after having been the lover of various important men.
+Lola Montes, previously a great adventurer, is reduced to being the attraction of a circus after having been the lover of various important men.

 Cousin BetteJune 12, 1998

 Cousin Bette is a poor and lonely seamstress, who, after the death of her prominent and wealthy sister, tries to ingratiate herself into lives of her brother-in-law, Baron Hulot, and her niece, Hortense Hulot.
 Failing to do so, she instead finds solace and company in a handsome young sculptor she saves from starvation.
 But the aspiring artist soon finds love in the arms of another woman, Hortense, leaving Bette a bitter spinster.
 Bette plots to take revenge on the family who turned her away and stole her only love.
 With the help of famed courtesan Jenny Cadine she slowly destroys the lives of those who have scorned her.